 - Boot the VM using the Boot Disk you created in step 2

 - The Boot Disk is a specialized version of Windows that includes a Disaster Recovery module, which will allow you to boot into the Disaster Recovery backup and restore wizard.

 - Browse to the location of your existing image backup

 - Choose which drives you will be restoring (whole disk or just a partition)

 - Export disaster recovery image backup to a VHD (Virtual Hard Drive)

 - Select the destination of the restore as the new virtual machine

 - Let the software restore your image backup

-If you need assistance in this transition, make sure you select a backup software company like NovaStor that offers local support from in-house technicians, so you know you will be able to get the help you need, when you need it.
+If you need assistance in this transition, make sure you select a backup software company like NovaBACKUP that offers local support from in-house technicians, so you know you will be able get help to perform a bare metal recovery, or restore bare metal backup to Hyper-V when you need it.